Westwood One

-Westwood One, Inc. is an American radio network owned by Cumulus Media.
+Westwood One, Inc., is an American radio network owned by Cumulus Media.
 The company syndicates talk, music, and sports programming.

 The company takes its name from an earlier network also named Westwood One, a company founded in 1976.
-The company was, at various times, managed by CBS Radio, the radio arm of CBS Corporation and Viacom.
+The company was, at various times, managed by CBS Radio, the radio arm of CBS Corporation and Viacom (both predecessors of Paramount Skydance Corporation).
 It was later purchased by the private equity firm The Gores Group before merging with Dial Global in 2011.
 In December 2013, Dial Global was, in turn, acquired by Cumulus Media.
 Prior to the sale's completion, Dial Global re-assumed the Westwood One name.
 After the completion of the purchase, Westwood One was merged into the Cumulus Media Networks division (the former ABC Radio Networks).

 Content syndicated by Westwood One includes talk shows, music programs and 24-hour formats.
-It is particularly prominent in sports radio, distributing Infinity Sports Network and holding various play-by-play rights, including the National Football League's main radio package.
+It is particularly prominent in sports radio, distributing Westwood One Sports and holding various play-by-play rights, including the National Football League's main radio package.